piedoom/doomy.org/content/2025-09-08-bevys-fifth-birthday/index.md

 ## Scripting with an ECS

-I've been developing an iOS game with Bevy[^app] for the past few months on and off - a combination of Peggle and Balatro.
+I've been developing an iOS game prototype with Bevy[^app] for the past few months on and off - a combination of Peggle and Balatro.
 It's not at all original, but it's rather fun.
 Uninterestingly, this marks my 3rd game centered around physics balls, after Toppled and Bevy Blast Ultra.

 This game, which I'll call Plinketto[^rlm], is the same setup as Peggle.
 Players fire a ball at pegs, with the goal of reaching an ever-increasing score.
 Players can also purchase addons to attach to balls and make them do weird things like reverse gravity, split apart, or connect pegs together with a line of more pegs.
 This sort of behavior would be laborious at best to work out in Rust, so I'm using the excellent `bevy_mod_scripting`[^scripting] to integrate `lua` and define behavior for any game item.
 For example, the following turns any hit peg into a ball of its own that can also score.
 This is relatively complex behavior, completely defined within lua and enabled by the emergent behavior natural to an ECS.

+*(Please forgive my lua, as the last time I wrote it was for Garrysmod SWEPs in 1998.)*

 ```lua
 function on_score(ball_entity, peg_entity, points)